304 North Cardinal St.

 “Perennial ryegrass is often combined in seed mixes with Kentucky bluegrass because it establishes quickly, filling in the lawn while the bluegrass takes longer to grow.
 It has fine-textured, shiny blades that are deep green.
 It is often used in high traffic areas and well-used lawns as it stands up very well to wear.”The Lawn Bible: How to Keep It Green, Groomed, and Growing Every Season of the Year, by David R. Mellor, Fenway Park’s Master Groundskeeper

 Kentucky bluegrass, the gold standard for beautiful northern lawns, takes a frustrating 14-28 days just to germinate!
 That means that the seed has to be kept moist for at least two weeks (and possibly up to a month) before you even see the little green sprouts appearing.
 No wonder grass seed companies add in a bit of Perennial Ryegrass to keep homeowners’ confidence up.
-If you’re looking for a lawn that’s quicker to germinate (and low-maintenance to boot), I recommend planting fine fescue, like Wildflower Farm Eco-Lawn Grass Seed (High-Quality Fine Fescues).
+If you’re looking for a lawn that’s quicker to germinate (and low-maintenance to boot), I recommend planting fine fescue.

 “Different grass species germinate at different speeds – from less than a week to as long as 30 days – so if you’re planting a mixture, keep in mind that they won’t all sprout at once.”Rodale’s Successful Organic Gardening: Lawns, Grasses and Groundcovers, by Lewis Hill & Nancy Hill

 So, cool-season grass seed mixes often contain some amount of lower-turf-quality grass seed due to its short germination time.
-What we want to avoid, however, is any grass seed mix that has just been overloaded with this lower quality seed simply because it also happens to be cheaper for the manufacturer to source.
+What we want to avoid, however, is any grass seed mix that has just been overloaded with this lower-quality seed simply because it also happens to be cheaper for the manufacturer to the source.

 The highest quality turf grass for sunny areas is Kentucky Bluegrass (at least 6 hours of direct sun).
 Look for a mix that contains about 80% Kentucky Bluegrass, with the remaining 20% (or less) Perennial Ryegrass.
-The Ryegrass will germinate within a week, while the Bluegrass portion will take at least two weeks to sprout.
+Ryegrass germination time is about a week, while the Bluegrass portion will take at least two weeks to sprout.

-The highest quality turf grass for shady areas are Fine Fescues (Creeping Red Fescue, Hard Fescue, Chewings Fescue, Sheep Fescue).
+The highest quality turf grass for shady areas is Fine Fescue (Creeping Red Fescue, Hard Fescue, Chewings Fescue, and Sheep Fescue).
 Shady areas are generally seeded with 100% Fine Fescue (less than 2 hours of direct sunlight per day).
-Partially-shaded lawns can be seeded with a mix of about 40-50% Kentucky Bluegrass, 40-50% Fine Fescue, with the remaining 10-20% Perennial Ryegrass.
+Partially-shaded lawns can be seeded with a mix of about 40-50% Kentucky Bluegrass, and 40-50% Fine Fescue, with the remaining 10-20% Perennial Ryegrass.